MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Monotonic Linear Interpolation; Loss Landscapes.
   - <details><summary>Digest</summary> We evaluate several hypotheses for this property that, to our knowledge, have not yet been explored.
 Using tools from differential geometry, we draw connections between the interpolated paths in function space and the monotonicity of the network - providing sufficient conditions for the MLI property under mean squared error.
 While the MLI property holds under various settings (e.g. network architectures and learning problems), we show in practice that networks violating the MLI property can be produced systematically, by encouraging the weights to move far from initialization.

+- On the Validity of Modeling SGD with Stochastic Differential Equations (SDEs). [[paper]](https://arxiv.org/abs/2102.12470)
+  - Zhiyuan Li, Sadhika Malladi, Sanjeev Arora. *NeurIPS 2021*
+  - Key Word: Stochastic Gradient Descent Dynamics; Stochastic Differential Equations.
+  - <details><summary>Digest</summary> The current paper clarifies the picture with the following contributions: (a) An efficient simulation algorithm SVAG that provably converges to the conventionally used Ito SDE approximation. (b) A theoretically motivated testable necessary condition for the SDE approximation and its most famous implication, the linear scaling rule (Goyal et al., 2017), to hold. (c) Experiments using this simulation to demonstrate that the previously proposed SDE approximation can meaningfully capture the training and generalization properties of common deep nets.

 - MALI: A memory efficient and reverse accurate integrator for Neural ODEs. [[paper]](https://arxiv.org/abs/2102.04668) [[code]](https://github.com/juntang-zhuang/TorchDiffEqPack)
   - Juntang Zhuang, Nicha C. Dvornek, Sekhar Tatikonda, James S. Duncan. *ICLR 2021*
   - Key Word: Ordinary Differential Equations.